climindex/hydroclimsa/README.md

 Available online: https://doi.org/10.1016/j.envdev.2025.101240

-In addition, selected scripts used to calculate the weather indices featured in the app are openly shared under the Hydromet_indices folder: https://github.com/climindex/hydroclimsa/tree/main/Hydromet_indices.
+In addition, selected scripts used to calculate the weather indices featured in the app are openly shared under the [Hydromet_indices folder](https://github.com/climindex/hydroclimsa/tree/main/Hydromet_indices).
 These resources support transparency, reproducibility, and broader use of the indices in research, operational contexts, and policy support.

 ## Project contributors